scummvm/scummvm/backends/platform/3ds/README.md

 scale factor.

 Currently magnify mode can only be used when the following conditions are met:
- - In the 3DS config menu, "Use Screen" is set to "Both"
+ - In the Backend tab in the options dialog, "Use Screen" is set to "Both"
  - A game is currently being played
  - The horizontal and/or vertical resolution in-game is greater than that of the top screen